ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 ===== Introduction =====

 PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([[https://externals.io/message/112327|short discussion]]), which is making it difficult (time consuming) for developers to upgrade.

+This has introduced an inconstancy when not using //strict_types=1//, because most variables types (e.g. integers) can be coerced to the relevant type, but //NULL// has been deprecated.

 In PHP //NULL// is often used to represent something; e.g. when a //GET/////POST/////COOKIE// variable is undefined: